 Priory patients with eating disorders raise money for charity

-Many of the Priory’s hospitals offer dedicated services for children and young people aged 12 and above.
-The Priory Hospital Chelmsford also accepts children from the age of ten.
+Many of Priory’s hospitals offer dedicated services for children and young people aged 12 and above.
+Priory Hospital Chelmsford also accepts children from the age of 10.
 Priory has also produced a parents’ guide to eating disorders.

-Roger Skipp, Priory Hospital Roehampton Director, said: “I am so proud with the hospital fundraising efforts.
-Being a specialist hospital, we understand the importance of a charity such as BEAT in creating awareness around key mental health issues.
+Roger Skipp, Hospital Director at Priory Hospital Roehampton, said: “I am so proud with the hospital's fundraising efforts.
+Being a specialist hospital, we understand the importance of a charity such as Beat in creating awareness around key mental health issues.
 Community engagement is at the heart of the hospital’s ethos, and I am honoured to work alongside people that understand this and are always willing to go the extra mile, even when they are sometimes ill themselves.”